hannesm/platform-blog/Signing-the-opam-repository.md

 ]
 ```

-The snapshot bot creates a file `snapshot`, which also uses opam syntax.
-It
+The snapshot bot creates an annotated tag `signed`, which also uses opam syntax.
-contains a timestamp (UTC, RFC3339 format), a commit-hash, and a `signatures`
+It contains a timestamp (UTC, RFC3339 format), a commit-hash, and a `signatures`
 field:

 ```